Cytomegalovirus - common in brain, prostate, colorectal and breast cancers

 And according to a 2019 study (4), CMV affects tumour stem cell factors, angiogenesis and immune pathways in brain cancer.

-CMV has been found active in 93 per cent of Medulloblastoma tumours (5).
+CMV has also been found active in 93 per cent of Medulloblastoma tumours (5).
 And a 2015 study by researchers at the California Pacific Medical Center explored the connection between CMV and glioma stem-like cells ("GSC").
 Long-term, low-level CMV infection may promote the survival, 'stemness', and proliferation of glioma stem-like cells and could significantly contribute to GBM pathogenesis.
 (Glioma stem-like cells, as in other cancers, have the ability for self-renewal and cancer recurrence, and are resistant to chemo and radiotherapy).
 CMV infected Glioma cells out live their uninfected peers.

 What might attack CMV and increase survival times?